 import tweepy auth = tweepy.OAuthHandler("CONSUMER KEY HERE", "CONSUMER KEY SECRET HERE") auth.set_access_token("ACCESS TOKEN HERE", "ACCESS TOKEN SECRET HERE") api = tweepy.API(auth) tweet = input(" ") api.update_status(status =(tweet)) print ("Done!")

-import tweepy auth = tweepy.OAuthHandler("CONSUMER KEY HERE", "CONSUMER KEY SECRET HERE") auth.set_access_token("ACCESS TOKEN HERE", "ACCESS TOKEN SECRET HERE") api = tweepy.API(auth) tweet = input("") image="C:\Users\ravit\Downloads\AppSheet_Logo" #Enter image location api.update_with_media(image, tweet) print ("Done!")
+import tweepy auth = tweepy.OAuthHandler("CONSUMER KEY HERE", "CONSUMER KEY SECRET HERE") auth.set_access_token("ACCESS TOKEN HERE", "ACCESS TOKEN SECRET HERE") api = tweepy.API(auth) tweet = input("") image="IMAGE LOCATION HERE" api.update_with_media(image, tweet) print ("Done!")

-Now save the file and name it anything, but change the save as type to “All files” and add “.py” at the end of the file name to save it as a python file and click save.
-Look at this image for example.
+23. Now save the file and name it something that you will remember, but update the Save as type field to All files and add “.py” at the end of the file name to save it as a python file and click Save.
+Look at the screenshot below for more clarity.

 24. Now open that Py file you just created.
 That’s it.
 You can now use this to tweet or reply to a tweet in the format we discussed above.
 You can use this py file to tweet as many times as you want.

 Change Twitter Source Label